taocpp/PEGTL/doc/Rule-Reference.md

 * These two input bytes are both `C`.
 * Consumes two bytes when it succeeds.
 * [Meta data] and [implementation] mapping:
-  - `ascii::two< C >::rule_t` is `internal::string< C, C >`
+  - `ascii::two< C >::rule_t` is `internal::ascii_string< C, C >`

 ###### `upper`

 * Matches and consumes a single ASCII upper-case alphabetic character.
-* [Equivalent] to `range< 'A', 'Z' >`.
+* [Equivalent] to `(ascii::)range< 'A', 'Z' >`.

 ###### `vt`

 * Matches and consumes a single ASCII vertical tab of value `11` or `0x0b`.
-* [Equivalent] to `one< '\v' >`.
+* [Equivalent] to `(ascii::)one< '\v' >`.

 ###### `xdigit`

 * Matches and consumes a single ASCII hexadecimal digit character.
-* [Equivalent] to `ranges< '0', '9', 'a', 'f', 'A', 'F' >`.
+* [Equivalent] to `(ascii::)ranges< '0', '9', 'a', 'f', 'A', 'F' >`.

 ## Unicode Rules

 These rules are available in multiple versions,

-* in namespace `tao::pegtl::utf8` for UTF-8 encoded inputs,
+* in namespace `tao::pegtl::utf8` for UTF-8 inputs,
+* in namespace alias `tao::pegtl::utf16` for native-endian UTF-16 inputs,
+* in namespace alias `tao::pegtl::utf32` for native-endian UTF-32 inputs.
-* in namespace `tao::pegtl::utf16_be` for big-endian UTF-16 encoded inputs,
+* in namespace `tao::pegtl::utf16_be` for big-endian UTF-16 inputs,
-* in namespace `tao::pegtl::utf16_le` for little-endian UTF-16 encoded inputs,
+* in namespace `tao::pegtl::utf16_le` for little-endian UTF-16 inputs,
-* in namespace `tao::pegtl::utf32_be` for big-endian UTF-32 encoded inputs,
+* in namespace `tao::pegtl::utf32_be` for big-endian UTF-32 inputs,
-* in namespace `tao::pegtl::utf32_le` for little-endian UTF-32 encoded inputs,
+* in namespace `tao::pegtl::utf32_le` for little-endian UTF-32 inputs,
 * in namespace `tao::pegtl::unicode` for native-endian input-adaptive rules.

-For convenience, they also appear in multiple namespace aliases,

-* namespace alias `tao::pegtl::utf16` for native-endian UTF-16 encoded inputs,
-* namespace alias `tao::pegtl::utf32` for native-endian UTF-32 encoded inputs.

-The following limitations apply to the UTF-16, UTF-32 and Unicode rules:

-* The line and column numbers are not counted correctly.
-* They are not automatically included with `tao/pegtl.hpp`.

-The UTF-8 rules are included with `include/tao/pegtl.hpp` while the UTF-16 and UTF-32 rules require manual inclusion of the following files.
+Only the UTF-8 rules are included with the default header `tao/pegtl.hpp`.
+For the other rules the following header files need to be included as required.

 * `tao/pegtl/utf16.hpp`
 * `tao/pegtl/utf32.hpp`
 * `tao/pegtl/unicode.hpp`

-While unaligned accesses are no problem on x86 compatible processors, on other architectures they might be very slow or even crash the application.
+Remember that the `column` field of the input positions counts the number of input objects since the last line ending, not the actual column!

-In the following descriptions a Unicode code point is considered *valid* when it is in the range `0` to `0x10ffff`.
+A Unicode code point is considered *valid* when it is in the range `0` to `0x10ffff`.

+* The UTF-8 rules work on the same inputs as the ASCII rules whose `data_t` is an 8-bit integer or enum type.
+* The UTF-16 rules work with inputs whose `data_t` is either an 8-bit or a 16-bit integer or enum type.
+* The UTF-32 rules work with inputs whose `data_t` is either an 8-bit or a 32-bit integer or enum type.

-The parameter N stands for the size of the encoding of the next Unicode code point in the input, i.e.
+In the following descriptions the parameter N stands for the size of the encoding of the next Unicode code point in the input.

-* for UTF-8 the rules are multi-byte-sequence-aware and N is either 1, 2, 3 or 4,
+* For UTF-8 the rules are multi-byte-sequence-aware and N is either 1, 2, 3 or 4.
-* for UTF-16 the rules are surrogate-pair-aware and N is either 2 or 4, and
+* For UTF-16 the rules are surrogate-pair-aware and N is either 2 or 4 for 8-bit inputs, or either 1 or 2 for 16-bit inputs.
-* for UTF-32 everything is simple and N is always 4.
+* For UTF-32 N is always 4 for 8-bit inputs, and always 1 for 32-bit inputs.

-The UTF-16 rules also work with inputs whose `data_t` is a 16bit integer or enum type.

-The UTF-16 rules also work with inputs whose `data_t` is a 32bit integer or enum type.

-The input-adaptive rules use UTF-8 on inputs whose `data_t` is an 8bit integer or enum type, native-endian UTF-16 on 16bit inputs, and native-endian UTF-32 on 32bit inputs.
+The input-adaptive rules use UTF-8 on 8-bit inputs, native-endian UTF-16 on 16-bit inputs, and native-endian UTF-32 on 32bit inputs.

-It is an error when a code unit in the range `0xd800` to `0xdfff` is encountered outside of a valid UTF-16 surrogate pair (this changed in version 2.6.0).

-Unicode rules do not rely on other rules.
+Note that the Unicode rules only match UTF-16 surrogates as part of a valid UTF-16 surrogate pair.

 ###### `any`

 * Succeeds when the input is not empty, and:
-* The next N bytes encode a valid Unicode code point.
+* The next N input objects encode a valid Unicode code point.
-* Consumes the N bytes when it succeeds.
+* Consumes the N input objects when it succeeds.

 ###### `bom`